ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d3 - - - day planning.md

     - media queries

 - (skip) Quick refresh from yesterday [20m]
+  - Can also do a quick demo with html + css (list of 5 products, using flexbox)

 - Slides: Bootcamp Intro III [10m]
 - JS Intro [1h]